Send the link below via email or IMCopy

 Source...partially/partly describes/explains... (question) quite fully.

-The source also states that “..." and this links to the question because...
+The source states “..." and this links to the question because...

 However, there are also points relevant to the question that are not mentioned in the source.